 Duffy Compliance Services gives you peace of mind to know that your compliance effort is being professionally handled, and your data is safe and secure.
 There have been many times we have been called to an organization after a security breach or event.
 It is much more expensive to clean up a breach than it is to prevent one.

-Duffy Compliance Services, a provider of cybersecurity consulting and compliance services is an approved Certified 3rd Party Assessor Organization (C3PAO) by the CMMC Accreditation Body.
+Duffy Compliance Services, a provider of cybersecurity consulting and compliance services is a candidate Certified 3rd Party Assessor Organization (C3PAO) by the CMMC Accreditation Body.
 A C3PAO is authorized to schedule, manage, and provide assessments for organizations seeking to be CMMC compliant.